rc0r/afl-utils/README.md

     $ afl-multicore -c target.conf add 2

 Interrupted fuzzing jobs can be resumed the same way using the `resume` command.
-**Note:** It is possible to tell `afl-multicore` to resume more jobs than previoulsy were started for a specific target.
-Obviously `afl-multicore` will resume just as many afl instances as it finds output directories for!
+**Note:** It is possible to *tell* `afl-multicore` to resume more jobs for a specific target than were previously started.
+Obviously `afl-multicore` can resume just as many afl instances as it finds output directories for!
+Use the `add` command to start additional afl instances!

 ## afl-multikill